 If I make really good money in a month, all of my envelopes get filled.
 Wherever I am at on the 21st of the month is were I stop filling, because at that point it is time to focus on paying rent again.
 This is going to be a test of your priorities.
 Also, as you go you will find that some “funds” envelopes are not getting spent and probably won’t.
 It is okay to move money around if you feel like you estimated too much for the fund in the beginning.

 You can pretty much organize and store them where ever you want.
 I use binder clips and two folded sticky notes to keep them organized.
 After the expense is paid, clip them together with the other paid categories.
 This makes it easy to keep up throughout the month.
-I always keep my “Student Loans” envelope in the unpaid because I can always pay more towards them.
-I even have an old recipe box to hold all of my envelopes, my expense list, a highlighter and a pen.
+I always keep my “Student Loans” envelope in the unpaid because I try to always pay more towards them.
+I have an old recipe box to hold all of my envelopes, my expense list, a highlighter and a pen.

 6) Fill them in order and cross them off your list